YellowOnion/steam-runtime-tools/bin/system-info.md

         **path**
         :   The absolute path to the library.

+        **soname**
+        :   The real SONAME of the library, which might be different from the name that was requested if it is a compatibility alias, or **null** if it could not be determined.

         **issues**
         :   Problems with the library, as arrays of the same strings described in **library-issues-summary** above.